RasaHQ/rasa/examples/formbot/README.md

 # Formbot - an example which demonstrates the implementation of FormAction

-Formbot example is designed to help you understand how FormAction works and how to implement it in practice.
+Formbot example is designed to help you understand how the FormAction works and how to implement it in practice.
 Using the code and data files in this directory you can build a simple restaurant search assistant capable of recommending restaurants based on user preferences.